aha-app/aha-services/docs/zendesk.md

-Our Zendesk app is pending approval in the Zendesk Marketplace.
-When it is approved you will be able to follow these instructions to install it.
+The Zendesk app allows yu to create ideas in Aha! from Zendesk tickets.
+You can also link existing ideas to existing tickets.

 To use the Zendesk app you must: